riceissa/breathing/index.md

 acid--base balance, bicarbonate buffer model

+mention how people with shortness of breath might not think they are hyperventilating.
+For example I don't think I've ever overtly hyperventilated in my life.
+And yet, I was constantly low-grade overbreathing. @breathingdisordersbookchapter4 [p.
+68] says "Hyperventilation tends to persist in many people, and once a pattern of overbreathing is established it can be maintained by only a 10% increase in minute volume, which could be achieved by a combination of deeper breaths, faster breathing, or an occasional sigh".

 ## The Henderson--Hasselbalch equation and CO~2~ tolerance

 [argh, this is kind of hard to explain well. curse of knowledge...]